From what I can remember

 I did not know that your eyes

-Were on my chest pocket,
+Were on my breast pocket,

-Where I keep important stuff -
+Where I kept important stuff -

-Like my credit card, notes, my numbers,
+Like my notes, my numbers,

-And not on my heart,
+And not underneath my breast,

 Like my values, my principles,